jason4151/opentofu/README.md

 # OpenTofu

 This repository contains infrastructure-as-code (IaC) configurations using OpenTofu, an open-source alternative to Terraform.
-It manages cloud resources (e.g., AWS) for lab environments, with compatibility for Terraform workflows.
+It manages cloud resources (e.g., AWS) for my lab environment.

-## Overview

-OpenTofu Repo provides a collection of reusable OpenTofu configurations.
 It is **fully compatible with Terraform**, leveraging the same syntax, providers, and modules, while being community-driven and free of proprietary restrictions.

 ## Features